nolanschan/nolanschan.github.io/about/index.markdown

 # About #

 Hello!
 I'm Nolan.
-I have a BSEE (Controls concentration) from California State University, Long Beach, and I'm currently working as a Radiation Effects Test Engineer in the aerospace industry.
+I have a BSEE (Controls concentration) from California State University, Long Beach, and I'm currently working in the aerospace industry, in Radiation and Survivability Engineering.
+Primarily I'm a Radiation Effects Test Engineer, but I'm also trying to round out my knowledge and skills by taking on some work as a Radiation Effects Analyst.

 Before aerospace, my work experience has mainly been in themed entertainment.
 It was one of my inspirations for going back to school to study Engineering, and will always be something I love.
-Right now I'm focused on developing my skills and expanding my technical knowledge as an engineer, while I (maybe) find something that I love enough to pursue an advanced degree for.
+Right now I'm focused on developing my skills and expanding my technical knowledge as an engineer, while I find something that I love enough to pursue an advanced degree for.

 Coming from an arts/music background and picking up a fascination with psychology along the way before transitioning to engineering, I'm passionate about science/technology, design, people, and fields where they intersect.
 While I'm proud to be someone who will enthusiastically learn about pretty much anything and everything, I'm particularly interested in robotics, controls and automation, AI, machine learning, human-machine interaction, and space exploration.
 While I'm concentrating on my career for now, I hope to continue this habit of detailed documentation as I work on personal projects to learn more about these topics.